Why Sales Rapport Matters

 No one likes to buy from someone they don't trust.
 The problem is, not many people have enough time to get to know their salespeople.
 Unless they're lucky enough to have a friend or family member who sells the exact product they want, they have to do the best they can within a limited time frame.
 And that's why building rapport is so important in sales.
 Even if you, the salesperson, are willing to spend all the time in the world getting to know your prospect, he probably isn't willing to put in the hours it takes to build the level of mutual understanding that leads to real trust.

-So salespeople must short-circuit the process by quickly conveying their trustworthiness to their prospects.
+So salespeople must circumvent the process by quickly conveying their trustworthiness to their prospects.

 Thus, when the conversation turns to sales, he'll be more open-minded and willing to listen to you.